Lightning barrage in Oklahoma brings nearly 30,000 flashes within 8 miles

 “The nature of the lightning can be a bit different,” Calhoun wrote.
 “The lightning flash rate and size are controlled by the size and strength of the storm updraft.”

 Supercells, the most powerful type of thunderstorms, most readily form in the spring.
-Calhoun says those storms can produce hundreds of flashes per minute, their explosive updrafts causing the vigorous charge separation that results in an electrical discharge.
+Calhoun said those storms can produce hundreds of flashes per minute, their explosive updrafts causing the vigorous charge separation that results in an electrical discharge.

 “But the vast majority of these flashes are small, may not give off much ‘light’ and generally do not produce the kind of thunder that rattles your windows,” she explained.